Walther PDP

-The Walther PDP (Performance Duty Pistol) is a 9×19mm Parabellum semi-automatic pistol designed in 2021 by Walther Arms as a replacement for the Walther PPQ.
-The PDP has been designed to be more modular than previous Walther handguns, and has been described by Walther as their flagship handgun.
+The Walther PDP (Performance Duty Pistol) is a striker-fired semi-automatic pistol designed by Walther Arms in 2021 as a replacement for the Walther PPQ.
+It is currently available for the 9×19mm Parabellum and 9×21mm IMI ammunition chamberings.

 History

-The first pre-production PDPs were distributed in 2020, and the pistol was released in February 2021.
-As the PDP was released, the PPQ ceased production.
-In 2022, Walther released a new variant of the PDP at that year's SHOT Show, the PDP SD Pro, which includes a threaded barrel, optic cut, and an improved trigger.
+The first pre-production PDPs were distributed in 2020, and the final design was released in February 2021.

+The PDP has been designed to be more modular than previous Walther handguns, and has been described by Walther as their new flagship handgun.

 Design

-The PDP is a striker-fired, recoil operated semi-automatic pistol chambered in 9×19mm Parabellum, with a longer grip and larger magazine capacity than the previous Walther design, the PPQ.
-The PDP is produced in full-size and compact grip frame variants.
-The grip uses a custom texture, which makes acquisition of the red dot easier, and improves handling of the pistol in adverse weather conditions.
+The PDP is a striker-fired, recoil-operated semi-automatic pistol chambered in 9×19mm Parabellum, with a longer grip and larger magazine capacity than the previous Walther PPQ design.

+The PDP grip uses a custom texture, which makes acquisition of the red dot easier, and improves handling of the pistol in adverse weather conditions.

 The slide on the PDP is milled, allowing it to accept red dot sights without prior modification, and the slide contains serrations above the surface, making it easier to operate.

 The three-dot iron sight line features the same mounting method that is used on Glock pistols, meaning the PDP can accept aftermarket Glock iron sight lines.

 The trigger is cross-compatible with the PPQ, but is lighter due to a shortened takeup.
 It has a trigger pull of approximately 25 N.

+Variants

+The PDP was originally offered in full-size and compact grip frame variants.

+In 2022, Walther released a new competition-oriented variant of the PDP at that year's SHOT Show, the PDP SD Pro, which includes a threaded barrel, reinforced optic cut, flared magwell extension, and an improved trigger.

+In late 2022, Walther released the PDP F-Series which features “reduced trigger reach, reduced grip circumference, and reduced force necessary to operate the slide and you truly have the perfect tool for those with smaller hands.”

+In December 2023, Walther released the PDP Match and PDP Match Steel Frame.

+In May 2024, the PDP and its compact variants were adopted as the standard issue pistol for the German special forces, having won the "System Pistole Spezialkräfte" programme bid to supply up to 6,500 pistols to the Bundeswehr.